dainst/aleph-to-koha-migration-scripts/aleph_oracle_exports/README.md

 * `mariadb_table_setup` contains SQL files used to populate the empty mapping mariadb.
 The mapping database mirrors tables used by Koha, but adds additional columns for storing Aleph keys.
 This is necessary to map from old Aleph keys to new Koha Keys.
-* `mariadb_intermediate_values` contains SQL files that can be used to manually insert intermediate results into the mapping database.
+* `mariadb_intermediate_values` contains SQL files that are used to automatically insert intermediate results into the mapping database when running `docker-compose build`.
 * `ready_for_import` contains the final results, that can be imported into a running Koha instance.

 ## Koha insertion order